solidusio/edgeguides/getting-started/deployment.md

 Finally, put your S3 credentials in the environment variables used in `storage.yml`.

-If you're not using S3, ActiveStorage provides support for the most popular storage services, either natively or through third-party plugins.
+If you're not using S3, Active Storage provides support for the most popular storage services, either natively or through third-party plugins.

-That is it, you have just set up ActiveStorage!
+That is it, you have just set up Active Storage!

 ### Paper Clip